figiel/hosts/README.md

 ## Limitations

-`hosts` does not work with suid programs.
+`userhosts` does not work with suid programs.
 That includes `ping` unfortunately.